jayway/urban-farming/README.md

 # urban-farming-mongoose

 Better description...
-This setup uses a ESP32 micro controller to retreive sensor data and publish MQTT messages to a Raspberry Pi.
+An application running on Mongoose OS on a ESP32 micro controller.
+The application reads sensor data and publishes its values throug MQTT.

 | Sensors      |
 | --------- |